 The good news is that these things can often be prevented by buying the correct menstrual cup in the first place.

-Here are the Top 5 Menstrual Cup that you should consider if you have a low cervix.
+Here are the Best Menstrual Cups that you should consider if you have a low cervix.
 They are short enough that you’ll find them very comfortable to wear.
 No more stem sticking out and making you feel bad.